 The beauty in it is the honoring of my needs in particular.
 And the honoring of my needs means being good to self, for my individual definition of good health.

-How beautiful is that?
-And how funny is it that such a small thing I can find so beautiful but indeed I do.
-The beauty in it is the honoring of my needs in particular.
-And the honoring of my needs means being good to self, for my individual definition of good health.
 For so long I have mistreated my body and by extension, my Self.
 It is a glorious thing to take part in these small acts as if kissing my shoulder, my knee, my forehead.
-This is no small thing.
+This is no small thing when it comes to self care.